-- Provide a service environment that is ADA compliant, drug -free, and carried supplies and equipment necessary for members to perform their duties.
+- Provide a service environment that is ADA compliant with necessary accessibility accommodations, drug-free, and carries supplies and equipment essential for members to perform their duties.

 - Be able to provide the cash match and mileage reimbursement at the GSA rate for service-related travel and professional development resources for the member as requested/required.